|

 *Payload should not exceed legal over-the-road limits in the United States and Canada.
 The recommended maximum payload for containers transported within the USA and Canada is 35,000 lbs per 20' and 42,000 lbs per 40' sea container.

-Rates with carriers that provide RO-RO service are based on the sizes of vehicles in CBM or ft³ and the type of vehicles being shipped.
-The bigger a vehicle is, the higher the sea rate per CBM or ft³.
+Prices with carriers that provide RO-RO service are based on the sizes of vehicles in CBM or ft³ and the type of vehicles being shipped.
+The larger a vehicle is, the higher the price per cubic meter (CBM) or cubic foot (ft³).

-In international transportation RO-RO, the total shipping cost is calculated as the vehicle's overall size in CBM or ft³, multiplied by an ocean freight rate per CBM or ft³.
+In RO-RO, the total international shipping cost is calculated by multiplying the vehicle's overall size in CBM or ft³ by an ocean freight rate per CBM or ft³.

 Exemptions can be Ro-Ro rates for cars.
-For cars, it is a lump sum per vehicle, depending on the vehicle size.
-For example, the rate of cars with an overall size of up to 600 ft³ feet and up to 1.6 meters in height to ship from the U.S. to a particular country is $1,300 lump sum + BAF & CAF, etc. However, you may notice that the "lump sum" for transporting a car is also related to a range in sizes in CBM or ft³.
+For cars, the fee is a lump sum per vehicle, depending on the vehicle's size.
+For example, the price for shipping cars with an overall size of up to 600 ft³ and a height of up to 1.6 meters from the U.S. to a particular country is a lump sum of $1,300 plus BAF and CAF, etc. However, you may notice that the "lump sum" for transporting a car is also related to a range in sizes in CBM or ft³.

 Copyright © 2007 - 2025, A.M.I.D. ("American Multimodal International Deliveries")